Hugh Daily: Later life

 Very few facts are known about his personal life or where and when he died.
 In the 1910 United States census, he was recorded as living in Baltimore with two sisters and working as a clerk for a customs house.
 According to the 1920 United States census, he was living with his sister, and was a clerk for a hotel.
-His last known location was 1923 in Baltimore, living in Washington.
+His last known location was 1923 in Baltimore, living at 123 North Washington Street.